mobilemind/OpenInlets/README.md

 __IsItAws__: Check the current page hostname to determine if runs on AWS.

+__KillStickyHeaders__: Find & delete all fixed position elements of body

 __OpenIn1Password__: Open the current web page with the Webview in 1Password 4.1+.
 Handy for login/form completion, or to quickly add a new entry with login credentials.